stefanusayudha/Direct-Model-Programming/README.md

 - **Modeling** is an approach to understanding, designing, and representing systems using **models**.
 A model is an abstract representation of reality used to explain or simulate how a system works.
 - A model is an artificial object created with behavior, purpose, and characteristics.
 - A model is not merely a **Record of Values**, but rather the entire mechanism, attributes, and properties.

+However, I understand that in more complex systems, abstraction layers are necessary to manage dependencies, improve scalability, and maintain flexibility.
+In this experiment, I want to explore how Direct Modeling can address those challenges.